Calandiel/Alyria/src/races/bunnies.md

 as those clans not in the federation would then gather and assault it until a satisfactory level of decentralization had been achieved again.
 The only records of these federations and wars being preserved in family sagas.

-It is in this environment [Bathem](./bathem.md) would rise to prominence.
+It is in this environment [Bathem](./bathem.md) would rise to prominence and unite all the bunnies under a single Great tribe.

 During Bathem's journey to divinity, a number of bunnies would find themselves drawn to the lands of the [Kobold](./kobolds.md)-led
 Ruman governate in [the valley](../locations/the_valley.md).
 The fall of the Ruman Empire and increasing frequency of